ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 - `HTO`: the name of the hash tag oligo (HTO) that is used to label this sample, the value will be `-` for a non-hashed sample
 - `Library Features`: this links a sample to its list of features in the [Library Features Table].
 The value is `-` if we are not measuring any ADTs or HTOs

-### Explanation of this Spreadsheet
+### Explanation of this spreadsheet
 This spreadsheet shows three biological samples that are being hashed into a single loading sample (`H1_GEX`).
 Each sample is labeled with a different HTO (e.g. `HTO-1`) and share a common list of `Library Features` (e.g. all ADTs and HTOs used in the hashed `Loading Sample` `H1_GEX`).

 ## 2. FASTQ-Level Spreadsheet
+This is the Seq-Run-FASTQ Set level spreadsheet (see [Glossary]) that 10x techs will use to keep track of FASTQs produced from a sequencing run of a given pooled library.

-Laura is working on making a new "FASTQ-oriented" spreadsheet, but that nomenclature is tricky: we're not considering individual run- and read-level FASTQs, but are referring to such a group collectively as a "FASTQ" or "set of FASTQs".
+The nomenclature is tricky: we're not considering individual run- and read-level FASTQs, but are referring to such a group collectively as a "FASTQ" or "set of FASTQs".

-Below is the in-progress outline for this spreadsheet, along with some example configurations:

 | FASTQs  | Loading Sample | Hashed Sample | 10x Lane ID | Library Type | BCL Run ID  | Processing Run  |
 |---|---|---|---|---|---|---|
 | H1_GEX_BCL-1 | H1_GEX  | False  | 1  | GEX  | BCL-1 | CR-1 |

+### Columns
 - `FASTQs`: name of the "set of FASTQs" that will be fed to a single `cellranger count` run.
   - Composed of the `Loading Sample` name appended with the `BCL Run ID`.
   - Allows us to handle the common scenario where the same sequencing library (e.g. tube of liquid that can be aliquoted from) is sequenced more than once.